Executive Summary

 Weight: Neutral

-Second-half earnings comparisons are relatively easy, suggesting continued earnings beats, though 2025 earnings comparisons become more difficult.
-For large cap stocks, AI spending will continue to play a crucial role in earnings growth.
+Second-half earnings comparisons should remain favorable, leading to continued earnings beats.
+However, the 2025 earnings outlook may be more challenging.
+For large-cap stocks, AI spending is expected to play a crucial role in sustaining earnings growth.

 Growth